cabintech/FXCoreMP/README.md

 *(TODO: Check FXCore assembler #include and make it a synonym?
 Is behavior the same?)*

+# Limitations
+Some known limitations of the macro processor:

+1. Block comments using **/***...*/** that span multiple lines inside a macro definition do not appear in the expanded macro output.
+Single line comments using those delimiters will appear in the expanded output.
+2. Macro definitions may not appear inside other macro definitions.
+Macro invocations may be nested to any level but must not be recursive (e.g. a macro must not invoke itself directly or through other macros).

 # More Info

 See these additional pages for more information: